MoscowFX/dex-widget-demo/README.md

 To run the application in development mode:

 ```
-npm dev
+npm run dev
 ```

 This will start the development server.
-Open [http://localhost:5217](http://localhost:5217) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 ## Project Structure